 Issues Women Group Men Group Youth Group Conclusion Cultural change and climate changehave changed the cropping pattern in the village. c.
 The source of information about weather and season They have heard the information from TV and schools about weather. the right time to start planting is known from local wisdom in each village.
 There is no any special forcaster who is able to predict the weather.
 Newspaper, radio, TV, government, or the farmers' senses.
 From TV, radio, newspaper, family or relatives, extension activities, from shaman.
 Newspapers, Radio, TV, schools, extension programmes, and traditional ways (from a chief who is able to do weather forecasting) d.
-Will the livelihood be the same between men and women in the future?
-Why will they be the same or different Women: better level of education, higher income, less religious, many women small trades, less women waged labourers.
-Men: better level of education, less migrant workers, less men waged labourers, and more artshop owners.
-Why?
-Because the school facilities are easier to reach.
-More women work as tradres, because it is more profitable and less farm lands.
-Men have more opportunities to own artshops as the tourism has been developped It will be some differences.
+Will the livelihood be the same between men and womer in the future?
+Why will they be the same or different trades, less women waged labourers.
+Men: better level of education, less It will be some differences.
 Women: Cleaning service, house assistants.
 High rate of divorce.
 Many women will go out of their house to work, such as in malls and hospitals.
 Better education.
 The jobs in the future will be: migrant worker, prostitute, and teacher.
 Men: Civillian, unemployment, migrant workers, and better education.
 Why?
 Because anything is valued by money.
 The farm lands are smaller, less job opportunities, and lack of financial support for their children's education.
 Women; Teachers, cullinary sellers, small traders, house assistant, career women, beauty salon, and designer.
 Gender equality has been accepted by people.
 Women have important position in community.
 House utilities are easy to get.
 More and more women are successful.
 Men: Many unemployed men Some of them work in private sectors Men and women compete in livelihood.
 Many women like to poligamy They like to have luxurious stuff.
 Why?
 Because women are more determined than men.
-People -Women: Cleaning service, teachers, culinary business, mill-hands, career women, salon, traders, and migrant workers -Men: Hoodlum, unemployed men, migrant workers (TKI), civil servants, highly educated.
+People will recognise women's skills and -Women: Cleaning service, teachers, culinary business, mill-hands, career women, salon, traders, and migrant workers -Men: Hoodlum, unemployed men, migrant workers (TKI), civil servants, highly educated.
 The concept of gender equality is more acceptable in the community The women's position among the community is considered as very important because women are hard workers.